 Our Information Gives You Power

-Using extensive Medicare databases, we track a host of clinical and financial factors, drilling down to state, county, and even institutional levels, to gather the highest quality information in the home-health industry.
+Using extensive Medicare claims databases, we track a host of clinical and financial factors, drilling down to state, county, and specific organization levels, to gather the highest quality information in the hospice industry.
 This information enables our clients to precisely identify and put into action successful tactics and strategies on the county, state, regional and national levels.
-We package this data into our Home Health Market Profiles and Market Development reports:
+We package this data into our hospice Market Profiles and Market Development reports.

-A set of 9 reports that work together to support strategic planning, operational benchmarking, and sales management activities at all levels.
-All nine reports are offered as a package, customized to your desired local area beginning under $500.
+A set of 7 reports that work together to support strategic planning, operational benchmarking, and sales management activities at all levels.
+All seven reports are offered as a package customized to your desired local area beginning at only $725.
 Click on the links below to learn more about the individual reports.
 Or, click here to request sample reports.

 Market Development Reports